 Cyrex Laboratories offers various arrays to test for intestinal permeability and gut-mediated food sensitivities.
 These labs are ordered online and the specimen is drawn through a local laboratory.
 Cyrex arrays are the preferred gut-mediated tests in the natural healthcare arena.

 ALCAT food intolerance tests are commonly used by those seeking to determine which foods are likely causing inflammation in their body.
 ALCAT labs does not require going to a local lab as they have a blood draw team that comes to the patient.
+I personally have found these tests to be very confusing and not very accurate, so I don't recommend them.

-Aside from testing for possible gut-mediated food allergies, an elimination diet is incredibly helpful.
+An elimination diet is incredibly helpful.
 Starting with the most common culprits (wheat, dairy, corn, soy, eggs) and avoiding them for at least one month, then reintroducing them back in one at a time and watching for delayed response is the method many people choose.
 However, this type of diet only helps assess the offending foods but does not help heal the intestinal wall.

 The GAPS diet, based on the book Gut & Psychology Syndrome and diet by Dr. Natasha Campbell McBride, not only removes all possible offending foods but also works to repair and seal the intestinal wall to eliminate gut-mediated food sensitivities.
 I have seen it work very well with many of my clients and friends.